-Requires interagency agreement between MDOC and the Department of Human Services to identify newly-committed prisoners who are Medicaid-eligible.
-Requires MDOC to assist prisoners with Medicaid enrollment process prior to release from prison, and to provide the legislature with regular updates on utilization of Medicaid benefits for prisoners.
+Requires an interagency agreement between MDOC and the Department of Human Services to identify newly-committed prisoners who are eligible for Medicaid.
+MDOC also is required to assist prisoners with Medicaid enrollment process prior to release from prison, and to provide the legislature with regular updates on the utilization on Medicaid benefits for prisoners.
 House included.
-Senate called for suspension of Medicaid benefits for prisoners and required cost-benefit analysis on impact of suspending, as opposed to terminating, benefits.
+Senate included provision for suspension, rather than termination, of Medicaid benefits for prisoners and requiring cost-benefit analysis on impact of suspending, rather than terminating, benefits.